qzhao19/auto-commit/README.md

 - **Customizable Rules**: Allows users to define custom rules for commit message generation.

 ## Installation
+❗ **System Requirements**: Currently only supports on Linux system.
+Contributions for Windows or macOS compatibility are welcome from interested developers.

 ### Automated Installation
 We provide an installation script (`install.sh`) that handles:
 1. Creating a Python virtual environment (`venv`) and installing dependencies